ATLANTA - The Atlanta Braves fell to the Saint Louis Cardinals 6-3 on Friday night in the National League's one game Wildcard Playoff.

 Jones fielded third base at a .954 clip that ranks in the top ten percent of players in his era.
 While he was never a Gold Glove winner, David Wright (Mets) won the award with 21 errors 1n 2007.
 Chipper had only nine.
 He wasn't just carjacked.
 He was robbed.

-Of the main criteria that make a player Hall of Fame worthy, Jones hits .333, making one of the three primary benchmarks.
+Page 2 of 2 - Of the main criteria that make a player Hall of Fame worthy, Jones hits .333, making one of the three primary benchmarks.

 He barely missed 500 home runs (468) and fell just shy of three thousand hits (2726).
 He did however produce a .300 career batting average (.303).